 Work-In-Progress: Presentation of a research project at the planning stage and discussion with participants.
 Work-in-progress sessions will be assigned a period during the conference when the presenter will be available for conference participants to visit with.
 A work-in-progress session is great for connecting with others with similar interests and getting feedback on research ideas.
 The abstract will be evaluated based on the fit of the topic to the conference theme and the clarity of the abstract in describing the research purpose and the idea for conducting the research.

-Submission: The site for submissions is available here now, and will close on May 31, 2022.
+Submission: The site for submissions is now closed (May 31st, 2022).
 Decisions on submissions will be returned by July 15, 2022.